 The plus point about the silk plants is that they look more realistic, flowing in the water naturally as it moves creating an almost life-like look.
 There are four packs you can choose from, small, medium green, medium red and green or large and they also come in a pack of two.

 biOrb Colour Balls are like moss balls, just different colours.
-Available in red, orange or purple they will just sink to the bottom of the aquarium wherever you choose, there is also the colour ball pack of three which contains 3 smaller colour balls and these compliment the larger size nicely.
+Available in red or orange they will just sink to the bottom of the aquarium wherever you choose, there is also the colour ball pack of three which contains 3 smaller colour balls and these compliment the larger size nicely.

 Topiary Moss Balls come as a pack of three, one large moss ball and two smaller sized moss balls, you can even use the large one over your bubble tube in the middle of the tank.

 Inspired by plants you'd find naturally in the oceans of the far east biOrb have now begun offering customers plenty of choice when it comes to these plants.